fpastana/leaderboard-rest-api/README.md

 # About This Project

-I created this project to demonstrate how to create an API that we can create new users + addresses using Test Driven Development.
+I created this project to demonstrate how to build an API that we can add new users + addresses using Test Driven Development.
 For this API you can also add and subtract points from a determined user.

 It was used Laravel for the development of this application, so to run the app, just copy and paste the file .env.example in the root path of the project.
 After that, just rename the file into .env.
 Finally, execute a few command lines, like the samples below: